bmcarmody/dot-files/README.md

 and general programming.
 I use these tools on a daily basis, both for personal and professional development.

-This development environment uses a combination of powerful tools and plugins to enhance my developer productivity.
-Some of the key components are Tmux and Alacritty.
+Some of the key components are Tmux and
+Alacritty.
 I have these tools setup to work seamlessly together to provide an efficient and powerful development setup, all without me having to take my hands off the keyboard!

 I've put a lot of time and effort into creating this so feel free to take inspriation!

-**Note** - My Neovim config has it's own repository (https://github.com/bmcarmody/nvim_config) Feel free to check that out as well!
+**Note**: My Neovim config has it's own repository (https://github.com/bmcarmody/nvim_config) Feel free to check that out as well!

 ## Requirements